b1gb0ssman/b1gb0ssman/README.md

-- 👋 Hi, I’m @b1gb0ssman
+- 👋 Hi, I’m James Alderson
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently training in full stack web development
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 Reach me on GitHub
 - 😄 Pronouns: He/Him/They/Them